504 N. Kansas Street, Redlands CA 92373

 $50 plus daily board & hauling fee at private facility

-If you desire to have your animal humanely put to sleep, the San Bernardino Humane Society offers this service at no cost.
+If you desire to have your animal humanely euthanized, the San Bernardino Humane Society offers this service at no cost.
 They are located at 347 W. Orange Show Road, San Bernardino, CA 92408.
 Their phone is (909) 386-1400.

-If a stray animal is found within the City of Redlands, please surrender at the Redlands Animal Shelter located at 504 Kansas Street.
-Phone (909) 798-7644.
+If a stray animal is found within the City of Redlands, please attempt to find the owner.

 It’s the Law